 Another highlight of the museum is the exact replica of the Montreal Canadiens Dressing Room that existed in the Montreal Forum from 1924 to 1996, when the indoor arena was completely gutted and the Canadiens moved to their new home.
 Long considered the most inspirational room in all of hockey, you can walk through the dressing room and imagine what it was like to get ready for a game there.

-And there are also interactive exhibits at the Hockey Hall of Fame including testing your shooting skills against the best goalies in the world as well as suiting up to try to block the best professional shooters in the game.
-Or, you can watch a classic match and try your hand at making game calls at the microphone.
+Interactive exhibits at the Hockey Hall of Fame let you test your shooting skills against the best goalies in the world or suit up to try to block the best professional shooters in the game.
+Watch a classic match and try your hand at making game calls at the microphone.
 And there’s also fun video games that help develop your hockey skills.
-Or, see who in your group has the best hockey trivia knowledge while playing Slapshot Trivia.
+See who in your group has the best hockey trivia knowledge while playing Slapshot Trivia.

 The museum is closed just three days of the year: Christmas Day, New Year’s Day and Induction Day.
 Every year in November, the new class of Hall of Famers are inducted with a large ceremony.
 It’s known as Induction Monday.
 Though the induction ceremony is not open to members of the public, the Hall of Fame does hold special events that the locals thoroughly enjoy.
 And this includes a Q&A fan forum and the Hockey Hall of Fame Game which has the Toronto Maple Leafs playing against a visiting team.